hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

     # use the get_dos method of the database to get the pymatgen CompleteDOS for that task id
     uniform_bs_entry = atomate_db.collection.find_one({'task_label': 'nscf uniform', 'formula_pretty': 'MgO'})
     complete_dos = atomate_db.get_dos(uniform_bs_entry['task_id'])
-    # Instatiate a DosPlotter and plot the DOS.
+    # instantiate a DosPlotter and plot the DOS.
     # Comment out the get_plot and uncomment save_plot if you have no GUI frontend to plot to.
     dos_plotter = DosPlotter()
     dos_plotter.add_dos_dict(complete_dos.get_element_dos())